• Disease Overview

 Causes

-Most cases of hereditary lymphedema type I and type II are inherited in an autosomal dominant manner.
-Dominant genetic disorders occur when only a single copy of a non-working gene is necessary to cause a particular disease.
-The non-working gene can be inherited from either parent or can be the result of a changed (mutated) gene in the affected individual.
-The risk of passing the non-working gene from an affected parent to an offspring is 50% for each pregnancy.
+Autosomal dominant genetic conditions occur when only a single copy of a disease-causing gene variant is necessary to cause a particular disease.
+The variant can be inherited from either parent or can be the result of a changed gene in the affected individual.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 • < Previous section